boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 title: ECS Run
 ---

-The nice thing about the previous `ecs-exec` command we covered is that it allows you to get into the actual running container and debug with the exact enviornment that is on production.
+The nice thing about the previous `ecs-exec` command we covered is that it allows you to get into the actual running container and debug with the exact environment that is on production.
 The cavaet with doing this is that we are affecting a live process in actual use.
 If you do something inadvertently wrong on the server it could affect users.
 Sometimes it is nice to start up a new container with the exact same environment as the other running containers but be isolated so you cannot affect live requests.

 ### sonic ecs-run